DigitalPhonetics/IMS-Toucan/README.md

 | Nancy Krebs Lessac    | English   | Single Speaker      | ✅     | ✅            | ✅          |
 | MAILabs Elizabeth     | English   | Single Speaker      | ✅     | ✅            | ✅          |
 | LibriTTS              | English   | Multi Speaker       | ✅     | ✅            | ✅          |

+---

+This toolkit has been written by Florian Lux (except for the pytorch modules taken from [ESPnet](https://github.com/espnet/espnet) and [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN), as mentioned above), so if you come across problems or questions, feel free to write a mail to [florian.lux@ims.uni-stuttgart.de](mailto:florian.lux@ims.uni-stuttgart.de).
+Also let me know if you do something cool with it.
+Thank you for reading.